javijjavi/javijjavi/README.md

 ## Hi there I'm Javi, <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">

-A cybersecurity enthusiastic.
-I have been working the last three years in diferent type of cibersecurity projects.
+A cybersecurity enthusiastic.:computer: I have been working the last three years in diferent type of cibersecurity projects.
 I studied a higher degree in Computer Systems Administration with Cybersecurity.
 After that I focused only on cybersecurity and did a master's degree focused only on cybersecurity.
 I have also completed several certifications such as CCNA or OSCP.

-### Currently I'm still consolidating and learning the following subjects
+### Experience in

-- :unlock: Red Team
+- Red Team :closed_lock_with_key:
-- :lock: Blue Team
-- :computer: Scripting (Python, bash)

-## 2020 GOALS
-- [ ] eJPT
+- Pentesting :unlock:
+- Thread Hunting
-- [x] Master Cybersecurity
+- SOC

 ### Social Networks: